shredtechular/pocketworks.github.io/_posts/case-study/0001-01-01-reducing-queues-at-hotel-reception-desks.md

 grid-title: Reducing queues at hotel reception desks
 image: portfolio/kiosk-thumb.jpg
 hero-image: kiosk_dbt_02.jpg
-challenge: Reducing the wait time at hotel reception desks
+case-study-challenge: Reducing the wait time at hotel reception desks
-outcome: An iPad booking taxi kiosk that improves customer satisfaction and reduces the burdon on staff
+case-study-outcome: An iPad booking taxi kiosk that improves customer satisfaction and reduces the burdon on staff
 ---